-With a manual capture request, you can update the initially authorised amount, or split a payment.
+With a manual capture request, you can update the initially authorized amount, or split a payment.
 Manual capture is required when you want to:

-- Pre-authorise payments, with or without authorisation adjustment.
+- Pre-authorize payments, with or without authorization adjustment.

 - Overcapture payments.